 Rockford, IL 61104

 Swedish American Hospital is a level two trauma center with a pediatric emergency department.
 The facility has also been designated as a level two perinatal care center.
-Its perinatal services are excellent and its birth injury rates are much lower than state or national averages.
+Its perinatal services are excellent, and its birth injury rates are much lower than state or national averages.
 Mothers also experience far fewer injuries during delivery than average.

 Patients at this facility are twice as likely to experience postoperative hemorrhage or hematoma, however.
-The state average rate is 5.42 out of 1,000 patients compared to Swedish American's rate of 11.8 per 1,000.
-In addition, patients receiving coronary artery bypass grafts experience a mortality rate of 51.18 per 1,000 compared to Illinois's average of 20.36 per 1,000.OSF Saint Anthony Medical Center
+The state average rate is 5.42 out of 1,000 patients compared to Swedish American's 11.8 per 1,000.
+Also, patients receiving coronary artery bypass grafts experience a mortality rate of 51.18 per 1,000 compared to Illinois's average of 20.36 per 1,000.

 5666 East State Street